stanmaz/BBOalert/README.md

 Instead of a simple text editor, I recommend to use Google Docs.
 This will enable you to :
 - share the data with your partner in real time to be always in sync.
 Therefore you should make the document "Sharable" with write access for your partner.
 Do not forget to make a local backup copy.
 - add supplementary text and using text processing features.
-BBOalert will ignore all irrelevant data while retrieving the data from the clipboard
+BBOalert will ignore all irrelevant text while retrieving the data from the clipboard
 - start eventually with the existing file describing your bidding system (I expect that you did it already).
 Then, you can insert  the BBOalert data anywhere in the text Remember : the file must begin with the "BBOalert" keyword.

 I recommend strongly to set "Confirm bids" option in BBO ("Account" + "Settings") to be able to review alert's explanation before making the call.